malus-security/sandblaster/README.md

 The `reverse_sandbox.py` script needs to be run in its directory (`reverse-sandbox/`) since it needs the other Python modules and the `logger.config` file.

 ## Internals

-The `tools/` subfolder in the repository stores external tools, in this case [sandbox_toolkit](https://github.com/sektioneins/sandbox_toolkit) used for extracting the sandbox operations and the binary sandbox profiles.

 The `helpers/` subfolder contains helper scripts that provide a nicer interface for the external tools.